brisenodaniel/CS_510_Project/README.md

 - [Plots](./Plots)
   - Contains plots generated off of the summary error statistics in [Output](./Output).
 - [Results](./Results)
   - Contains a pdf writeup for the results of the analysis.
-Also contains a tex document used to generate the pdf.
+Also contains a `.tex` document used to generate the pdf.
 All plots used in the writeup are taken from [./Plots](./Plots)
 - [src](./src)
   - Contains the source R files used to generate summary error statistics and plots.